tmoula/The-Deployables/apps/AI-svc/README.md

 # AI Email Generation Adapter Service

-This service acts as a **RabbitMQ adapter** that watches for email generation requests from microservices and processes them using AI (OpenAI or Ollama).
+This service acts as a **RabbitMQ adapter** that watches for email generation requests from microservices and processes them using AI (OpenAI primary, Gemini fallback).
 The service listens to RabbitMQ queues, matches requests with microservice requests, and publishes responses back to RabbitMQ.

 ## Architecture